-The drugs used in both PrEP and PEP may interfere with the routine HIV screening tests carried out on all tissue and cell donors.
-For this reason, donors who have taken PrEP should not donate for three months, even if they have not had a sexual partner in a risk group.
+The drugs used in both Pre- and Post-Exposure Prophylaxis for HIV (PrEP and PEP) may interfere with the routine HIV screening tests carried out on all tissue and cell donors.
+For this reason, donors who have taken PrEP or PEP should not donate for three months, even if they are otherwise eligible under individual risk criteria.